bbatty/django.nV/README.md

 Before using django.nV, you'll also need to install virtualenv.
 You should be able to use `pip install virtualenv`, using the pip package manager, to install it.
 On most systems, pip should be installed alongside python.

-To set up the repository, use `virtualenv -p python3 venv`, which will create a virtualenv using Python 3.
+asdfTo set up the repository, use `virtualenv -p python3 venv`, which will create a virtualenv using Python 3.
 To enter this environment, run `source venv/bin/activate`.
 You should see your $PS1 update to include `(venv)` to remind you that you are in the virtual environment.
 You can also leave the environment by simply typing `deactivate`.

 ###Installation of Dependencies###